2023 Professional Development

 - BJC is well-supported.

-- BJC teachers attend face-to-face professional development programs and have access to a wealth of online resources, including a repository of shared course materials, weekly group calls, and personalized support via edX SPOCs (small, personalized online courses that provide a management system for your BJC course).
+- BJC teachers attend face-to-face professional development programs and have access to a wealth of online resources, including a repository of shared course materials, and weekly group calls.

 For more information on how BJC compares to the general CS Principles framework, please see our comparison guide.